Written by

 PDF is universally compatible — every major operating system, browser, and device can open a PDF without additional software.
 TIFF requires specific image viewing software and is less convenient for everyday sharing.
 If your documents will be shared with clients, vendors, or regulators, PDF is the practical choice.

-Both formats work for archiving, but PDF/A (a specific archiving variant of PDF) is the ISO-standardized format for long-term document preservation.
-PDF/A is the format specified by many California state agencies and federal bodies for official records retention.
+Both formats work for archiving, but PDF/A — the ISO-standardized archival variant of PDF (ISO 19005) — is the format built specifically for long-term document preservation.
+PDF/A is specified by many California state agencies and federal bodies for official records retention.
 If you're archiving documents under a specific regulatory requirement, confirm whether PDF/A is specified.

 The honest answer: the vast majority of document scanning projects we handle for Southern California businesses use searchable PDF as the output format.
 Here's how it typically breaks down by industry: